 Our budget comes from the generous donations of fellow Episcopalians, and an annual draw established by the Trustees of the Diocese from the Blanchard Memorial Endowment Fund.

-During the corona virus crisis, please consider a donation to the ECM Covid-19 Relief Fund.
+During the corona virus crisis, please consider a donation to ECM.

 Who serves on the ECM committee?